apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 The performance of the [Redis Ticket Registry](../ticketing/Redis-Ticket-Registry.html) is improved to remove unnecessary classloading, locks and JSON serialization overhead.

+### Kafka Ticket Registry

+Apache Kafka can now be used as a [ticket registry](../ticketing/Kafka-Ticket-Registry.html) to broadcast ticket operations across the cluster.

 ## Other Stuff